 Doctors may also worry that a patient may take too much on purpose or accidentally, that they would save some for later and give themselves a larger dosage in the future, or that family members or other visitors might steal their supply, leaving the patient with less medication than they need or no pain medication at all.

 Communication is key

-How much and what kind of medication a client on hospice care can receive is a discussion that should be held between them, involved family members, caregivers, health care providers, hospice staff/aides, and anyone else involved in their care.
-It also shouldn’t be a one-time discussion either but something that can evolve as the client progresses or their health needs change.
+How much and what kind of medication a patient on hospice care can receive is a discussion that should be held between them, involved family members, caregivers, health care providers, hospice staff/aides, and anyone else involved in their care.
+It also shouldn’t be a one-time discussion either but something that can evolve as the patient progresses or their health needs change.

 This type of clear communication can get everyone on the same page as far as:

 - What types of medication are given and why?
 What types of health conditions can it treat, such as general pain, anxiety, insomnia, depression, etc.

 - Who gives the medication, especially some of the more potent items that can cause an overdose?
 If a patient is unable to take it themselves due to poor coordination or dementia, someone else must be responsible for giving the correct amount at the correct time.
 This also can give the opportunity for everyone to discuss an appropriate amount, such as something that helps but doesn’t cause them to sleep all the time.